droppedbars/Brand-Marker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ever forget to consistently apply trademark symbols to your trademarked phrases or brands?
-Brand-Marker allows you to list out your brands, select the appropriate trademark symbol and rest assured that they will be applied in every page, or post that you publish.
-No more mistaken or forgotten trademark symbols.
+Brand-Marker allows ensures that the appropriate trademark symbol will be applied in every page, or post that you publish.

 == Description ==